-A very popular steep scramble up a very nice peak in Southern New Hampshire with great views from its bald summit This is a great family hike in Southern New Hampshire to a rocky summit with views in all directions.
+A very popular steep scramble up a very nice peak in Southern New Hampshire with great views from its bald summit.
+Mt Monadnock is reputed to be one of the most hiked mountains in the world with over 125,000 people climbing it every year.
+The trails are very steep in places and rocky.
 It can easily be done in a half day.
-Your kids will have a ton of fun rock hopping their way to the summit on the steep trail.
+Older kids will have a ton of fun rock hopping their way to the summit on the steep trail.
 This is a very popular climb just north of very populated cities so you probably won't be alone on the trail.

 Took my family on this hike in August of 2016.
 We had a late start (1 pm) but were easily back to the car by 5/6 pm with a nice stay at the summit.
 We took the popular White Dot Trail to the summit and the White Cross trail on the return trip.
 It had been nearly 20 years when I last ascended (still had the map from them in one of my backpacks).
 The White Dot trail was definitely a steep scramble.
 It was my kids first hike and they definitely worked a little harder than they expected.
 The summit was crowded which was expected.
 Beautiful 360 views however.
 Side note: Fourth of July night hikes up are a treat with the full view of fireworks from Boston to Manchester and around.
 The White Cross trail was less step overall with a few pitches.
 Mostly the trails were marked with rock and roots and obstacles which made it hard to get into a good rhythm on the descent.
 Overall, a close mountain with different options and a nice view for a reward.
 Not my favorite hike on those trails.
 Need to try a different approach (although longer) next trip.

 Fantastic hike!
 Beautiful views!
 Once above the tree line it's a bit of a rock scramble, it's great!

 Red Spot to summit and back down white cross.
 Lots of ice and snow on the ground.
 A great climb and not a lot of folks, which was nice.